LIAAD/Time-Matters/README.md

 #### ByDoc&Sentence
 <hr>

 Getting temporal scores by document & sentence is possible through the following code.
-This configuration assumes "py_heideltime" as default temporal tagger (more about this [[here|Text-Representation#Temporal-Expressions]]), "ByDoc&Sentence" as the score_type and the default parameters of time_matters.
+This configuration assumes "py_heideltime" as default temporal tagger (more about this [here|Text-Representation#Temporal-Expressions]), "ByDoc&Sentence" as the score_type and the default parameters of time_matters.
 In this configuration, multiple occurrences of a temporal expression in different sentences of a given document, will return multiple (eventually different) scores (e.g., 0.2 for its occurrence in document 1; and 0.982 for its occurrence in document 2).

 ```` bash
 #Score, TempExpressions, RelevantKWs, TextNormalized, TextTokens, SentencesNormalized, SentencesTokens = Time_Matters_MultipleDocs(text, score_type='ByDoc&Sentence')
 ````

 #### Output
-In the following, we explain the output obtained by the execution of the previous code (be it ByCorpus, ByDoc or ByDoc&Sentence).
 The structure of the score depends on the type of extraction considered: `ByCorpus`, `ByDoc` or `ByDoc&Sentence`.

 - <b>Score (for ByCorpus)</b>:  A dictionary where the key is the normalized temporal expression and the value is a list with two positions.
 The first is the score of the temporal expression.
 The second is a dictionary of the instances of the temporal expression (as they were found in each document).
 Example: `{'2011-01-12': [1.0, {0: ['2011-01-12', '12 January 2011'], 6: ['2011-01-12']}]}`, means that the normalized temporal expression `2011-01-12` has a score of 1 and occurs twice (the first time as `2011-01-12`, and the second time as `12 January 2011`) in document 0 and one time (as '2011-01-12') in document 6.